TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Experiments

 \subsubsection{Comparison with SUMO}

 The first test is conducted in the same ramp scenario as Section \ref{sec:test1} under different input traffic volumes.
 The traffic volume is set to 1800, 2400, and 3600 $veh/h$, which means that vehicles enter the scenario with time gaps of 2.0 $s$, 1.5 $s$, and 1.0 $s$, respectively.
-For a generated vehicle, it will randomly depart from the beginning of one of the three main road lanes or the ramp lane with the same probability.
+A generated vehicle will randomly depart from the beginning of one of the three main road lanes or the ramp lane with the same probability.
 Its initial velocity is randomly and evenly selected from $[5,7]~m/s$, and its target speed is 9 $m/s$.
 The total length of the main road is 200 $m$, and the vehicles' travel time is defined as the time they take from entering the scenario to arriving at the end of the main road.
 In addition, vehicles generated on the main road have the probability of 20\% to be assigned the intention to change to the adjacent lane, thus constituting vehicle flow with complex interactions.

-Besides the implement of our proposed framework, we also construct the above scenario in SUMO and generate vehicle routing information under different traffic volumes based on the above settings.
-Priority needs to be set for the main road and ramp in SUMO, which is an abstract ordinal number that determines right-of-way rules.
-We assign higher priority to the vehicles in the ramp by allowing vehicles to enter the main road as much as possible to ensure fairness.
-The longitudinal car-following model and the lateral lane-changing model of SUMO are the default.
-The simulation is implemented with SUMO 1.16.0.
-The total simulation time is 100 $s$.
+Besides the implementation of our proposed framework, we replicate the same merging scenario in SUMO and generate vehicle routing information under different traffic volumes based on the above settings.
+Since our framework does not need predefined right-of-way rules, we set equal priority values for both the main road and the ramp in SUMO to enable a configuration-independent comparison.
+In SUMO, merging behavior is governed by conflict zones derived from network’s lane connection topology and geometry, where vehicles follow a local first-in-first-out policy.
+The longitudinal car-following model and lateral lane-changing model in SUMO are kept as default.
+The simulation is conducted using SUMO v1.23 with a total runtime of 100\,s.

-Table \ref{tab:test3.1_res} shows the the comparison between our framework and SUMO to simulate the same ramp scenario by several evaluating indicators.
-The results show that our framework outperforms SUMO in all experimental indicators under different input traffic volumes.
-In our framework, with the increase of the input traffic volume, the average vehicle velocity remains above 8.4 $m/s$, indicating that most vehicles achieve their target speed.
-Meanwhile, the average travel time keeps around 23 $s$ and the average space headway between vehicles maintains safe values.
-While in SUMO, when the traffic volume increases, the average vehicle velocity significantly decreases, resulting in longer average travel time.
-Average space headway between vehicles drops below 5 $m$, indicating a very congested and dangerous vehicle flow.